mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 more, relate to their teammates and their individual situations and finally making collaboration smoother and more efficient.

-TODO: add image of team call
+TODO: add image from Oktoberfest or so

 Of course these kinds of events are not possible during the pandemic.
 And while there is no substitue for these events we need not despair.
 There are plenty of